i05nagai/memorandum/language/english_speaking.md

 * addendum
     * plural: addenda
     * something that has been added to a book, speech, or document
+    * an addendum to sth
+        * An addendum to the contract stated that the buyer would be responsible for all transportation costs.
 * supplement
 * postscript
 * unless otherwise stated explicitly in this agreement